4 Mistakes To Avoid When Going to Urgent Care

 Can urgent care clinics prescribe medications?

-Yes, most providers at urgent care can prescribe medications to patients who qualify and need them.
-However, some urgent care clinics may have policies that limit certain medications.
+Yes, most urgent care clinics can prescribe medications, but some may have policies that limit certain medications.

 Should I use urgent care clinics as a replacement for primary healthcare?